-Since 2009, ACCF has facilitated the vaccination of almost 70,000 Bhutanese girls in this magical Himalayan Kingdom where success is measured through their Gross National Happiness Index.
-And nothing makes Bhutan happier than having healthy girls and healthy women.
+Since 2009, ACCF has facilitated the vaccination of almost 100,000 Bhutanese girls in this magical Himalayan Kingdom where success is measured through their Gross National Happiness Index.
+Nothing makes Bhutan happier than having healthy girls and healthy women.
 After hearing about the work ACCF was doing in Nepal, Her Majesty The Royal Grandmother of Bhutan who has had family members affected by cervical cancer, encouraged ACCF to expand its work to Bhutan.

 In 2009 ACCF launched a vaccination pilot program with the support of AXIOS.
 Following the success of this, in 2010 ACCF with our partners the Bhutan Ministry of Health and Merck launched the first National HPV Vaccination Program in a developing country.
 This program was made possible with the support of Her Majesty The Royal Grandmother and received a special commendation for corporate responsibility at the Public Affairs Asia Gold Standard Awards in Hong Kong in 2011.

-To join an Adventure Challenge, experience Bhutan’s Happiness index and to see our Programs firsthand in Bhutan.
+Join an Adventure Challenge to experience Bhutan’s Gross National Happiness and to see our programs first-hand in Bhutan.

-Since 2011 ACCF has facilitated the vaccination of about 3000 girls as well as facilitated the screening and treatment of women from Kiribati.
+Since 2011, through co-operation with the Ministry of Health and Medical Services, ACCF has facilitated the vaccination of about 3,000 girls as well as the screening and treatment of women from Kiribati.
 ACCF is also facilitating community education and awareness programs to educate the community on cervical cancer and its prevention.
 Would you believe that in order to save lives we transporting the vaccines in eskys via canoe!
 Its one of the fun but challenging parts of delivering this program between the islands of Kiribati.

 The Solomon Islands

 Since 2011, ACCF has been facilitating screening, treatment and research programs in Vietnam with the cooperation of our partners; the Thai Binh Medical University, the Research Centre for Rural Population and Health and the Institute for Reproductive and Family Health.
-These programs have been running in various regions including Thai Bin Province, Vinh Phuc Province, Hoa Binh Province and most recently in Can Tho in the south of Vietnam.
+These programs have been running in various regions including Thai Bin Province, Vinh Phuc Province, Hoa Binh Province and most recently in Can Tho and now in Hau Gaing.

-ACCF is also doing awareness programs as well as screening programs for thousands of women and looks forward to expanding this in the future in order to screen about 5000 women a year!
+ACCF is also doing awareness programs as well as screening programs for thousands of women and looks forward to expanding this in the future in order to screen almost 10,000 women a year!

 This idyllic Pacific Island is also affected by high rates of cervical cancer.
 ACCF is working with Australians Helping Abroad and the Frazer Family Foundation in order to facilitate the vaccination of 3000 girls a year as well as trialling the use of Qaigen HPV Testing for 5000 women each year.

-In November 2014, ACCF facilitated Qiagen HPV Testing training for heath technologists from Vanuatu.
+Australia will be introducing National HPV Testing for cervical screening in December 2017, but since November 2014,with the expertise of Dr Margaret McAdam and funding from the Frazer Family Foundation, ACCF facilitated Qiagen HPV Testing training for heath technologists from Vanuatu.
 This type of testing will ensure the cervical screening and HPV testing is more efficient in Vanuatu.